-Wading in the Velvet Sea has not been seen in 2 Phish shows.
+Wading in the Velvet Sea was played in the most recent Phish show.

 Vocals: Page (lead); Mike, Trey (backing)